rvanasa/rimworld-cities/README.md

 ---

+#### Patch v0.3.10 (July 2, 2019)
+- Added "Ghost" cities designed for zombie survival scenarios, which are essentially friendly/hostile cities without any citizens.
+This is accessible via the "Start in city" scenario option.

 #### Patch v0.3.9 (July 2, 2019)
 - Added a setting to enable/disable city events such as hostile reinforcement raids and food airdrops.
-- Fixed a bug related to quest starting point assignment.
+- Improved city quest starting logic.
 - Improved compatibility with Wick Time (standalone John Wick event mod).

 #### Patch v0.3.8 (July 1, 2019)
 - Fixed a minor quest system persistence bug.